Loading...

 Safety is often the top concern for families and solo travelers.
 Peru's higher score reflects lower crime rates, political stability, and stronger rule of law — factors measured through the Global Peace Index and institutional safety data.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Ecuador has a healthcare index of 64/100 (adequate), compared to Peru's 62/100 (adequate).
+Ecuador has a healthcare index of 75/100 (strong), compared to Peru's 76/100 (strong).
 Both countries score nearly identically on healthcare.

 Ecuador: The IESS public system covers contributors and their dependents.
 Private insurance is widely available and very affordable, with monthly premiums often under $100 for comprehensive coverage.
 Peru: A fragmented system with EsSalud (public, for formal workers), SIS (for low-income), and a large private sector.
 Expats overwhelmingly use private clinics and international insurance.

 Infrastructure also plays a role in daily quality of life.
-Ecuador (56/100, developing) trails Peru (56/100, developing) in this category, which covers internet speed, public transit, and digital readiness.
+Ecuador (54/100, developing) trails Peru (54/100, developing) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Ecuador scores 73/100 (pleasant) while Peru scores 76/100 (pleasant).